Cloudstrucc/Public/docs/architecture-outline-fin.md

 ### 2.1 High-Level Architecture Diagram

 The architecture diagram illustrates the integration of Power Platform components with Azure services.
-It shows how Power Pages, Dataverse, Power Automate, and Power Apps interact with Azure B2C for authentication, Azure Blob Storage for data storage, and REST APIs for extending functionalities.
+It shows how Power Pages, Dataverse, Power Automate, and Power Apps interact with Azure B2C for authentication, Azure Blob Storage for data storage, SharePoint online for attachments, and a REST API for retrieving organization data (reporting entities).

 ### 2.2 Detailed Architecture Components